CCI-Bonn/HD-MS-Lesions/readme.md

 `ms_lesions_predict -i INPUT_DIR -id ARBITRARY_IMAGE_ID -o OUTPUT_DIR -oid OUTPUT_ID`

-`INPUT_DIR` is the directory that contains the images of the patient.
+`INPUT_DIR` is the path to the directory that contains the images of the patient.
-`ARBITRARY_IMAGE_ID` can be either be only the identifier or any image with/without the `MODALITY_ID`.
+`ARBITRARY_IMAGE_ID` can be either only the identifier or any image with/without the `MODALITY_ID`.
-`OUTPUT_DIR` is the output directory to save the image to, if it does not exist it will be created.
+`OUTPUT_DIR` is the path to the output directory to save the image to, if it does not exist all directories that are missing will be created.
 `OUTPUT_ID` is an _optional_ name for the output, if not given the input image ID will be used instead.

 For further information use the help option that comes with each command, providing a detailed explanation. (e.g. `ms_lesions_predict --help`).